tongvantruong/flutter_web_responsive_layout/README.md

 # flutter_web_responsive_layout

-A responsive template for flutter web app.
+A responsive layout template for your flutter website

 ## Getting Started